 For more information about scholarships, contact us at email@example.com.

-Our Eco-Leaders Program is for students entering grades 8-12.
+Our Eco-Leaders Program is for students entering grades 9-12.
 Each Eco-Leader assists educators during one Eco-Discovery camp session while also leading their own activity and assisting in data collection.
 This is similar to a junior counselor program, and includes a required training session prior to camp.

-Eco-Leaders must apply to the program by March 15.
-Applicants will be notified of their status approximately April 1.
+Eco-Leaders must apply to the program by March 31.
+Applicants will be notified of their status approximately April 14.

-Middle and high school students are invited to participate in our weeklong Art + Science program.
+Students entering grades 8-12 are invited to participate in our weeklong Art + Science program.
 Students will spend one to two weeks exploring Cary's field, forests, and streams through the art of scientific observation and will create a beautiful field book of ecological discoveries.

 For more information about the Cary Institute's Ecology Camp, contact Ashley Alred firstname.lastname@example.org.